3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 on APU2, but this led to other questions:

 - Is it possible to boot UEFI-aware OS on PC Engines APUx boards ?
-- What level of security can I get with UEFI-awere OS in comparison to coreboot ?
+- What level of security can I get with UEFI-aware OS in comparison to coreboot ?

 Those questions were much more interesting to firmware developer, because of that we decided to triage [coreboot UEFI payload](https://github.com/tianocore/tianocore.github.io/wiki/Coreboot_UEFI_payload)